walles/ttt/README.md

 ### Make it playable for Johan

-* Make a home screen
-* Add a Start button to the home screen
 * Ask ten random multiplication / division questions
 * Go back to the start screen and present the result there